omri-am/face-recognition-benchmarking-tool/README.md

   - `baseModel.py`
   - `baseTask.py`
   - `multiModelTaskManager.py`
-- **tests_datasets/**: Contains datasets for testing and experiments, organized by task.
-- **benchmark_runner.py**: Script to define and run your experiments.
+- **benchmark_runner.py**: Project implementation and usage example..

 ### Usage

 #### Example: Running Experiments

 Below is an example of how to set up models and tasks, integrate them with the `MultiModelTaskManager`, and run experiments.
+For a more through and in depth example, see the `benchmark_runner.py` file.

 ```python
 def main():